lawrennd/snippets/_information-game/includes/spontaneous-organization.md

 \newslide{Condition for Information Structure Emergence}

-\notes{This inequality reveals a profound insight: spontaneous organization occurs when the gradient of marginal entropy $S(X)$ with respect to $\boldsymbol{\theta}_X$ has a larger magnitude than the gradient of joint entropy $S$ with respect to the same parameters.}
+\notes{This inequality suggests that spontaneous organization occurs when the gradient of marginal entropy $S(X)$ with respect to $\boldsymbol{\theta}_X$ has a larger magnitude than the gradient of joint entropy $S$ with respect to the same parameters.}

 \notes{This condition can be satisfied when $X$ variables are strongly coupled to $M$ variables in a specific way.
-Let us express the mutual information gradient
+We express the mutual information gradient
 $$
 \nabla_{\boldsymbol{\theta}_X}I(X;M) = \nabla_{\boldsymbol{\theta}_X}S(X) + \nabla_{\boldsymbol{\theta}_X}S(M) - \nabla_{\boldsymbol{\theta}_X}S.
 $$}